UKHomeOffice/passports-logger/README.md

 ### `config(options)`

 Initialise the logger at the top level of the app, specifying the log locations and logging levels of three pre-defined transports: console, app, and error.

+*Note: configure the logger as early as possible in code before the logger gets used to avoid config issues.*

 ```javascript
 var hmpoLogger = require('hmpo-logger');